Morgan and Peace Dollars

 25246534

-Gem $625 New November 16!
-Superior Eye Appeal, Pristine Surfaces, Accurately Graded, CAC Approval..
+Gem $625 Superior Eye Appeal, Pristine Surfaces, Accurately Graded, CAC Approval..
 A wonderful 1885-O Morgan that presents pristine fields during bright light assessment.
 Steely-frosted fields offer undisturbed viewing enjoyment under your favorite light source.
 Light golden hues add the right amount of charm to the clean surfaces.
 A careful 10x check was done to understand the (+) grade and not full MS67.
 The result was the presence of two faint luster breaks on the check that become visible when whirling this piece under a light.
 That is it...
 A beautiful survivor that warrants considerable.
 Housed in PCGS Gen 5.0 (2015) Dupont hologram holder with CAC approval.

 Morgan $1 1886S 1886-S